Podcast transcript

 ALEX: Yes, and also, don’t break stuff in your room that the university owns.
 You’ll have to pay for it.

 PETE: That’s so college.
 All right, and this has been this episode of How Not to Move Back in With Your Parents.
 If you want more information by God, we have it for you.
-It’s a moneysmarts.iu.edu.
+It’s at moneysmarts.iu.edu.
 Always subscribe to this podcast.
 I don’t want to get dramatic here, Alex, but I’m pretty sure it’ll change people’s lives.
 A little dramatic.

 ALEX: There’s probably a lot of angry women right now, about to just take my head off.
 Yeah, so if you want to send an angry email to Alex, send it to MoneySmart with no vowels.
 But there is an Y in here and Y is sometimes a vowel.
 Now I’m confused.
 It’s mnysmrt@iu.edu, sometimes Y. Hey, thanks for listening here on IU MoneySmarts Radio Network.